The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Observations and data processing

-In the second step, to circumvent issues with saturation, we only considered sources with instrumental magnitude \texttt{MAG\_PSF} fainter than 18 for the $g$ and $i$ bands, and fainter than 13 for the $K_s$ band.
-To avoid low SNR sources we required that the \textit{SExtractor} parameter \(\texttt{MAGERR\_PSF} < 0.01\,mag\).
+To avoid saturation, only sources with \texttt{MAG\_PSF} fainter than 18 ($g$ and $i$ bands) and 13 ($K_s$ band) were considered.
+Additionally, \(\texttt{MAGERR\_PSF} < 0.01\) mag was required to exclude low SNR sources.

-The third step involved an on-sky crossmatch with a 1" tolerance for magnitude comparison.
-For the $g$ and $i$ bands, the external catalog used was the Sloan Digital Sky Survey DR16 catalog \citep[SDSS;][]{2020ApJS..249....3A}, and for the $K_s$ band, the UKIRT Infrared Deep Large Area Survey \citep[UKIDSS;][]{2013yCat.2319....0L} was chosen as the external reference.
+An on-sky crossmatch with a 1" tolerance was performed to compute the zero point.
+For the $g$ and $i$ bands, the SDSS DR16 catalog \citep{2020ApJS..249....3A} was used, while UKIDSS \citep{2013yCat.2319....0L} was used for the $K_s$ band.

-Finally, the zero-point was calculated as the mean difference between the reference magnitudes (from the external catalogs) and the instrumental (\texttt{MAG\_PSF}) magnitudes.
+Finally, the zero-point was calculated as the mean difference between the external reference magnitudes and the instrumental (\texttt{MAG\_PSF}) magnitudes.

 Completeness tests were carried out separately for each filter.
 The artificial stars used in the completeness tests were defined by a 2D Gaussian with FWHM corresponding to the specific seeing of each stacked image.
-The completeness value for a given magnitude was calculated by adding approximately 10000 artificial stars with magnitudes ranging between 22 and 29, and then running the same photometric pipeline as used for the data (e.g. detection, aperture photometry, PSF fitting, and final PSF photometry).
-The final completeness value is then the magnitude at which the percentage of the recovered input stars reaches $90\%$ and is an average of 24.8 mag in the i-band, 25.8 in the g-band, and 24.37 mag in the $K_S$ band (AB system).
+The completeness value for a given magnitude was calculated by adding approximately 10000 artificial stars with magnitudes ranging between 22 and 29, and then running the same photometric pipeline as used for the data (e.g. detection, aperture photometry, PSF fitting, and final PSF photometry), and averaging the results over 10 iterations of this procedure.
+We report the average magnitude at which the percentage of recovered input stars reaches $90\%$ (commonly referred to as the 90\% completeness limit).
+This corresponds to 24.8 mag in the $i$-band, 25.8 mag in the $g$-band, and 24.37 mag in the $K_S$ band, all in the AB system.